 These amendments to IAS 12 are effective for years beginning on or after January 1, 2023.
 The Company adopted these amendments for the reporting period beginning on July 1, 2023.
-These amendments did not have any impact for the Company.
+The adoption of the amendments resulted in a grossed-up presentation of the lease liability deferred tax asset and right-of-use deferred tax liability for the lease transaction incurred during the year in Note 18 to the consolidated financial statements.